SAP/fundamental-ngx/NEW_COMPONENT.md

 ```

 Let's add a poster route, and put a link for the new docs in the 'Components' side bar.

+## Step12: Add the route configuration for poster

 Open `documentation.routes.ts` and add the following to the `children` in the `ROUTES` array: